acts-project/acts/CONTRIBUTING.md

     - existing objects (e.g. member variables) should be returned by<br />
       a) const reference for custom types with costly copy constructors<br />
       b) value in all other cases
+- Doxygen documentation:
+    - Put all documentation in the header files.
-- Doxygen documentation uses `///` as block comment.
+    - Use `///` as block comment (instead of `/* ... */`).
     - Doxygen documentation goes in front of the documented entity (class, function, (member) variable).
+    - Use the `@<cmd>` notation.
+    - Functions and classes must have the `@brief` description.
+    - Document all (template) parameters using `@(t)param` and explain the return value for non-void functions.
+Mention important conditions which may affect the return value.
+    - Use `@remark` to specify pre-conditions.
+    - Use `@note` to provide additional information.
+    - Link other related entities (e.g. functions) using `@sa`.

 ### Creating a merge request